Moisture Meter – Types

 So for this job, there are bespoke concrete moisture meters, which work a bit like the image above, sending signals across a number of pins (surface ‘sprung’ pins not embedded ones!).
 They take readings for moisture content of the concrete using non-destructive methods, which allows our leak detection engineers to check for variances in moisture within the material vs known normal ‘dry’ levels and control readings.
 You will notice we say ‘dry’ because concrete does naturally have a level of moisture within it, even when it looks dry and cured.

-As you can see from the image below, it shows an example Tramex CME5 Moisture Meter which uses electrical impedance readings to pick up moisture in concrete.
+As you can see from the image below, it shows an example Tramex CME5 Moisture Meter which uses electrical impedance readings to pick up moisture level measurements in concrete.
 It gives an instant reading on concrete and screed materials too.
 It is a popular moisture meter.

 These meters may be part of the leak detection devices used when looking to locate a leak between the water meter and house, amongst other things.